 - Travelers should book lowest available airfare.
 Stanford authorizes air travel in coach class for domestic and international flights.
 Business class is permissible for international flights with a duration of eight hours or more (including connecting domestic legs, provided there are no layovers).
 See Administrative Guide Policy 5.4.2.

-- If airfare is charged to a government contract or grant, flights must be booked on a U.S. carrier per the Fly America Act.
+- If airfare is charged to a government contract or grant, flights must be booked in compliance with the Fly America Act and Open Skies Exceptions.
 Compliance with this Act takes precedence over booking the lowest available fare.